 Final Words from Well-Aware-System’ Experts

-- It’s important to note that mild sleep apnea may not be as disruptive to your life as moderate to severe OSA, but it is still a problem to your health and well-being.
+- It’s important to note that mild apnea may not be as disruptive to your life as moderate to severe OSA, but it is still a problem to your health and well-being.

-- Mild sleep apnea symptoms should not be ignored as research shows that it can pose serious health risks (6).
+- Mild symptoms should not be ignored as research shows that it can pose serious health risks (6).
 Therefore, it’s worth getting checked by a sleep specialist to see if you have this problem.
 Furthermore, look into treatments that could improve your symptoms and help you get better sleep.

 - This article is compiled from fact-based resources and only for informational purposes.
 About your condition, only your sleep specialist knows the best.
 Our ultimate recommendation is to get assessed by your board-certified sleep medicine physician to ensure that your condition is adequately treated.